-"I am going to make sure you never see the kids again”
+"I am going to make sure you never see the kids again."

-"I'm not going to pay you a dime in support”
+"I'm not going to pay you a dime in support."

-"I am going to quit my job and you're going to be paying me support”
+"I am going to quit my job and you're going to be paying me support."

-"You and the children will be on the streets if you proceed with the divorce”
+"You and the children will be on the streets if you proceed with the divorce."

 There are different ways but we like to look at it in the following manner:

 - Is it just a verbal harassment or is there a real threat of physical or financial harm there?
 Yelling and screaming and acting like a jerk may not be worth your time and money to bring requests for orders if it is limited to that.
-It may simply be a situation where the narcissist you are divorcing doesn't know how to deal with the loss of control and thinks trying to annoy you will somehow cause you to not proceed with the divorce or give in to whatever his or her ridiculous demands may be.
+It may simply be a situation where the narcissist you are divorcing doesn't know how to deal with the loss of control and thinks trying to annoy you will somehow cause you to not go ahead with the divorce or give in to whatever his or her ridiculous demands may be.

 - If there is a real threat of physical or financial harm, your divorce lawyer will need to get involved and court orders may be necessary.

-- If emotional abuse has gotten to a point where it actually violates California Family Code 6320 and falls into the numerous categories that have nothing to do with physical violence, you can seek a restraining order.
+- If emotional abuse has gotten to a point where it actually violates California Family Code 6320 and falls into the many categories that have nothing to do with physical violence, you can seek a restraining order.
 Some examples of conduct short of physical abuse are "stalking", "threatening", "harassing", "telephoning, including, but not limited to, making annoying telephone calls", "destroying personal property", "disturbing the peace of the other party" and more.

 Divorcing a narcissist wife often involves the wife's threats to use the children as leverage, take them away from the father or make the divorce process as difficult as possible.
 We have written an article on the subject of divorcing a narcissist wife and we hope you will read and enjoy it.

-Husbands will also harass and the emotional abuse by them is typically financial in nature although we have seen plenty of narcissist husbands who also try to use the children as leverage by making threats to take them away from the wife.
+Husbands will also harass and the emotional abuse is typically financial in nature.
+We have seen plenty of narcissist husbands who also try to use the children as leverage by making threats to take them away from the wife.
 We have similarly written an article on divorcing a narcissist husband.

 Similar to physical abuse cases, separating yourself from the situation is best if it can be done in an efficient manner and to protect yourself and the children.
 The advice of an experienced divorce lawyer is paramount in such cases.

-There are a lot of different types of financial abuse that we have seen over the years by a narcissist husband or a narcissist wife.
-The most common are:
+There are a lot of different types of financial abuse we have seen over the years by a narcissist husband or a narcissist wife.

-- Lying about income, especially if self employed
+- Lying about income, especially if self-employed.

-- Hiding or diverting assets, especially if the narcissist spouse has been in control of the financial estate throughout the marriage
+- Hiding or diverting assets, especially if the narcissist spouse has been in control of the financial estate throughout the marriage.

 - Refusing to cooperate in the discovery process, which is the formal process of gathering information in divorce litigation.

-- Refusing to pay child support or alimony, even after it is ordered
+- Refusing to pay child support or alimony, even after it is ordered.

-- Unnecessarily and unreasonably driving up the fees and costs of litigation by delay tactics, lack of cooperation or forcing litigation over simple issues
+- Unnecessarily and unreasonably driving up the fees and costs of litigation by delay tactics, lack of cooperation or forcing litigation over simple issues.

-- Making false allegations of domestic violence in a divorce or custody case, as well as false allegations of abuse or neglect to gain additional custody and increase leverage on support issues
+- Making false allegations of domestic violence in a divorce or custody case, as well as false allegations of abuse or neglect to gain additional custody and increase leverage on support issues.